tristanbuckreis/ccldpy/README.md

 where $N_r$ and $N_s$ represent the total number of simulated rupture surfaces and pseudo-stations, respectively; $R_{RUP,r,s}$ is the rupture distance between simulated rupture $r$ and pseudo-station $s$; and $R_{RUP,median,s}$ is the median rupture distance at pseudo-station $s$ from all simulated rupture surfaces.

 ![ccldpy - grid of pseudo-stations](https://github.com/tristanbuckreis/ccldpy/assets/71461454/db6ad04c-1b57-41a1-a3aa-f77069abc471)
-<b>Figure 4:</b> Plan view of grid of pseudo-stations distributed around a realization of a rimulated rupture surface.
+<b>Figure 4:</b> Plan view of grid of pseudo-stations distributed around a realization of a simulated rupture surface.

 # Installation/Usage